LeonardHerbst/micro_ros_riot_package/README.md

 Examples showing how to set up the Micro-ROS agent and use Micro-ROS with RIOT can be found here: [examples].

+When using the UDP transport over a noisy medium, that is prone to packet loss, it is recommended to set the `MICRO_ROS_STREAM_HISTORY_OUTPUT` parameter at least to `8`.
+When this parameter is too small and acknowledgments are lost, the buffer that holds unacknowledged fragments fills up and further fragments cannot be sent.
+This can cause creation of new nodes, subscriptions, topics, etc. to fail.

 [examples]: https://github.com/LeonardHerbst/micro_ros_riot_examples